17th Biennial Conference of the Australian Society for the Study of Labour History

 Click here for information about the Keynote Speakers.

 We don’t expect international travel to have resumed by December and it’s quite possible domestic travel including NZ may also be disrupted.
-The conference will be a hybrid format with provision for some digital presentations as well as some in-person participation, details of which will be announced later.
-Please indicate on your proposal if you are anticipating or prefer a digital participation.
+The conference will be a hybrid format with provision for some digital presentations as well as some in-person participation.

 Convenors: Emma Robertson, Diane Kirkby.
 Conference Assistant: Dmytro Ostapenko.